Skip to content

 I had an interesting query last week.
 The potential client is a creative writing graduate.

-Granted she said she didn’t ever write for children, but the mistakes that were made throughout the draft were amateurish in any genre.
+Granted, she said she had never written a children's story, but the mistakes throughout the draft were amateurish in any genre.

 8 PROBLEMS I FOUND